 'Bet' for job leads to voyeurism arrests

-BATON ROUGE - Police charged two men with video voyeurism after they said the pair recorded a woman without her consent performing a sex act as part of a "bet" for a job at a Baton Rouge bar.
+The initial arrests came in the summer of 2015 when a woman said the pair recorded, without her consent, her performing a sex act as part of a "bet" for a job at a Baton Rouge bar.

-Police said the 19-year-old female victim met Tabora on June 20 and told him she wanted a job at JL's bar on Bob Petit.
-The woman said Tabora told her she could have the job if she could get 20 people to show up at the bar that night, or else she would have to perform a sexual act on Gandolfo.
+At the time, police said the 19-year-old female victim met one of the men on June 20 and told him she wanted a job at JL's bar on Bob Petit.
+The woman said she was told she could have the job if she could get 20 people to show up at the bar that night, or else she would have to perform a sexual act on the other man charged.
 Police said the woman agreed.

-The victim told police when she arrived at the bar it was closed and only four people were inside, so Tabora told her she'd lost the bet.
-The victim agreed to "own up" to her end of the deal and went into the bathroom with Gandolfo in exchange for getting the job.
-The victim said while it was happening she saw Tabora filming her with his cell phone, and she demanded he delete the recording before she left the bar.
+The victim told police when she arrived at the bar it was closed and only four people were inside, so she was told she'd lost the bet.
+The victim agreed to "own up" to her end of the deal and went into the bathroom in exchange for getting the job.
+The victim said while it was happening she noticed she was being recorded and she demanded it be deleted before she left the bar.